CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 - **Hongda Zhu:**
-  - Assist writing design_pattern
+  - Assist writing design pattern
-  - writing accessibility document Part 2
+  - accessibility document writing Part 2
   - Provide ideas and insight on what new features can be added to further improve our program